AlgoLab/clib/Readme.md

 ## About

   Basically the lazy-man's copy/paste promoting smaller C utilities, also serving as a nice way to discover these sort of libraries.
-From my experience C libraries are scattered all over the web and discovery is relatively poor.
-The footprint of these libraries is usually quite large and unfocused.
-The goal of `clibs` is to provide stand-alone "micro" C libraries for developers to quickly install without coupling to large frameworks.
+Clib has a wiki where it gets his clib designed package (usually C small utilities).
+This clib fork can download and install non clib designed package from github.
+Actually, it can download every repository (written in C) from GitHub.
+It's aim is to be a general purpose package manager for every C library available on GitHub.

   You should use `clib(1)` to fetch these files for you and check them into your repository, the end-user and contributors should not require having `clib(1)` installed.
 This allows `clib(1)` to fit into any new or existing C workflow without friction.